CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 Fig 1A

-The engine (Fig 1A) must be checked for proper lubrication and filled fuel prior to operation.
-Refer to the Engine User's Manual for instruct
+The engine (Fig 1A) must be checked for proper lubrication and filled with fuel prior to operation.
+Refer to the Engine User's Manual for instructions.

 2. Choke Lever – Used when starting the engine.
-Normally used in c weather conditions.
-In cold weather turn the choke lever to the fully position, in warm weather set choke lever half way or completely open
+Normally used in cold weather conditions.
+In cold weather turn the choke lever to the fully closed position, in warm weather set choke lever half way or completely open.

 4. Muffler – Used to reduce noise and emissions.